Nivalyx/osu-wiki/wiki/Contests/en.md

 ### Newspaper Cup

-The Newspaper Cup is a mapping contest that is similar to Pending Cup in concept but with a greater emphasis on novice mappers.
+The Newspaper Cup is a beatmapping contest that is similar to Pending Cup in nature but with a much greater emphasis on novice mappers.
 As with Pending Cup, the contest is also being held yearly by prominent members of the Chinese mapping community and has since been developed from a contest that was particularly intended for Chinese-speaking members of the community to a global-scale contest.

 #### [Newspaper Cup \#1 (2015)](https://osu.ppy.sh/community/forums/topics/272739)